Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part4.md

 }
 ```

 The `encodeSymbol()` function is a wrapper that return `true` or `false` depending on whether the symbol was encoded or ESC.
-In the first case, we finish our task and can exit the loop, saving the context we used in `LastUsed` which will be needed in `update()`.
+In the first case, we finish our task and can exit the loop, saving the context we used in `LastUsed` which will be needed in the `update()`.
 If we were unlucky and had to encode ESC inside `encodeSymbol()`, we save the pointer to the child context and start the search again.
 The last step before searching in the child context is to mask all the symbols that we have seen.

 ```
 void updateExclusionData(context* Context)